+Lindsay claims for Plexus

+the credit to be one of the first

+postmodern movements that in

+the early '80s started to explore

+and to deal with the multicultural

+issue of radical democracy, social

-ethical He claims that Plexus was one of the first postmodern movements that in the early '80s started to explore the multicultural issue of and cultural diversity.
-Lindsay argues that for its own internal diversity fluid and nature, "Plexus Black Box" cannot be defined by art theories.
+chaos, and cultural diversity.

+Lindsay argues that for its own internal diversity and fluid nature, "Plexus Black Box" cannot be defined by aesthetic theories.